 The beach at Vila Praia de Âncora is a local favourite and one of the places where you can still watch fishermen at work.

 It’s known in the region as the “children’s beach” because of the small river that flows across the sand and into the sea, creating safe spots for kids to play in.

 Grownups don’t need to be sad as this beach has excellent conditions for surf, windsurf, bodyboard and longboard.
 The promenade and ecovia allow for invigorating walks or bicycle rides.

 Practicalities: The village is literally named after the beach and spreads gently away from the water to offer a variety of cafés and restaurants.
 This also means that in the summer months parking near the beach can be complicated.

-To get here you can drive, take the train or come by bus from Viana do Castelo (the beach will be a 10/15 minute walk away).
+To get here you can drive, take the train or come by bus from Viana do Castelo (the beach is a 10-15 minute walk from the station).
 This beach has lifeguards, showers and it is an accessible beach.

 There’s a lot of holiday homes and apartments in Vila Praia de Âncora and the best hotel is the 4-star Hotel Meira, which has a seasonal pool and onsite restaurant.
 See current availability and prices.